The first and most complete application of the Garmin store for windsurfing, kitesurfing, hydrofoiling, kitefoiling and snowkiting.

 - to end the session, you press the START key, a menu appears, proposing you either to reject or save the session.
 Then, 2 summary screens will be proposed to you, summarizing the main data of the session

-- to quit the application in stop mode (when no session has been started), click on the LAP button, not on the START button
+- to quit the application in stop mode (when no session has been started), click on the BACK / LAP key, but not on the START one

 - the current time is displayed in the following 3 modes: when the session is waiting for launching, in pause mode, and in the minimalist screen otherwise, the timer is displayed.